oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/guided_iso3dfd_GPUOptimization/README.md

 The first step is to run offload modeling on the CPU only version of the application (1_CPU_only) to identify code regions that are good opportunities for GPU offload.
 Running accurate modeling can take considerable time as Intel&reg; Advisor performs analysis on your project.
 There are two commands provided below.
 The first is fast, but less accurate and should only be used as a proof of concept.
 The second will give considerably more helpful and accurate profile information.
 Depending on your system, modeling may take well **over an hour**.

-Run one of the following from the from the `build` directory on Linux or from the `Optimization Guide` on Windows.
+Run one of the following from the from the `build` directory on Linux or from the `guided_iso3dfd_GPUOptimization` on Windows.

 Command 1: Fast but not as accurate.\
 For Linux:\